zchee/golang-wiki/CommitMessage.md

 * the part after the colon uses the verb tense + phrase that completes the blank in, *"This change modifies Go to ___________"*
 * the verb after the colon is lowercase
 * there is no trailing period
-* it should be kept as short as possible (ideally, under 76 characters).
+* it should be kept as short as possible (many git viewing tools prefer under ~76 characters, though Go isn't super strict about this).

 For the body (the rest of the description):

-* the text should be wrapped to 76 characters, unless you really need longer lines (e.g. for ASCII art, tables, or long links)
+* the text should be wrapped to ~76 characters (to appease git viewing tools, mainly), unless you really need longer lines (e.g. for ASCII art, tables, or long links)
 * the Fixes/Updates line goes after the body with a blank newline separating the two
 * there is **no** Markdown in the commit message
 * we **do not** use `Signed-off-by` lines.
 Don't add them.
 Our Gerrit server & GitHub bots enforce CLA compliance instead.